Paperspace/auto-testing-runtimes/README.md

 ## To run

+On Gradient

+- Create Project and get its ID

 On your own machine

 - Install the Gradient CLI
-- Copy do_run_testing.sh to your machine
+- Copy `do_run_testing.sh` to your machine [1]
+- Add your project ID in the location indicated
 - Run it, e.g., `chmod 764 do_run_testing.sh; ./do_run_testing.sh`

-WARNING: This has the potential to create a lot of Notebooks!
+**WARNING**: This has the potential to create a lot of Notebooks!
 The script has a double loop of both runtimes and machines.
 It's worth viewing it first to get an idea.

+[1] No need to clone repo as rest of repo is cloned to the Notebook and used there

 ## Files